Lip Lift in Brazil: the surgery that transforms your smile permanently

 Medications to be discontinued

-Smoking should be stopped for the same period.
+Smoking should be discontinued for the same period.
 Nicotine compromises the skin's microcirculation and can significantly impair the quality of the scar — and in a surgery that relies on an impeccable scar, such as the lip lift, cigarettes are the number one enemy.

 Care for cold sores